WHAT IS A GRANT?

 Grants are allocated to a Principal Investigator (PI), as well as multiple Co-Investigators (CoI) in the case of collaborative grants.

-The PI is usually the researcher at the origin of the project idea and is responsible for the general management of the project.
+The PI is usually the researcher at the origin of the project idea and is responsible for the general management of the project and reporting progress to the funder.

 The CoIs assist the PI in managing the project and are often responsible for separate aspects of the work.
 The CoIs can be based in different institutions and bring complementary expertise to the one of the PI.